hack4impact-utk/loves-kitchen/README.md

 ## Completed fixes:

+- delete staff/volunteer confirmation
+- hour minimum length for sessions
+- disclaimer legal stuff at bottom of register page
+- tell users above the QR code in staff page to scan if it's their first time
+- deleting yourself should automatically log you out, lol
+- user/register should prevent people from registering an email already in the database
+- show email in user tables (helps with multiple users)
+- nonstaff shouldn't be able to visit staff/checkin
 - clicking on someone in user table shouldn't undo the search filter
 - prevent users from seeing anything on staff or admin page with layout
 - user page should show name of username-password users, use auth0 email if not found